sts10/sts10.github.io/_posts/2021-10-27-starship-prompt.markdown

 At the top of the installation page, Starship [tells me](https://starship.rs/guide/#%F0%9F%9A%80-installation) I need to install a [Nerd Font](https://www.nerdfonts.com/font-downloads) of my choice.
 I assume this is to ensure we have all the nice icons that Starship uses.

-I like [JetBrains Mono](https://www.jetbrains.com/lp/mono/) for coding, so I downloaded that Nerd Font.
+While I had been using DejaVu Sans Mono for coding, I wanted to try [JetBrains Mono](https://www.jetbrains.com/lp/mono/), so I downloaded that Nerd Font.
 I extracted the downloaded file, then launched the Font Management GUI program on Ubuntu and added the font through its interface, selecting all of the files in the downloaded archive (not sure if I was supposed to be more selective).

 ### Installing Starship itself